spatie/payment/README.md

 )
 ```

-##Configurion
+##Configuration
-You can publish the configuration file using this artisan-command:
+You can publish the configuration file using this command:
 ```
 php artisan config:publish spatie/payment
 ```